aluedtke7/shoppinglist/README.md

 ## Using Visual Studio Code

-In order to have the right environment variable when running or debugging the app in VSCode, you have to create a launch configuration `.vscode/launch.json` and have a configuration like this:
+To have the right environment variable when running or debugging the app in VSCode, you have to create a launch configuration `.vscode/launch.json` and have a configuration like this:

     {